 The Company's bylaws contain provisions intended to promote the efficient functioning of stockholder meetings.
 Some of the provisions require advance notice to the Company of stockholder proposals or director nominations to be considered at an annual meeting.
 Under the Company's bylaws, in order to properly bring stockholder proposals or director nominations before an annual meeting, even if the stockholder does not intend to include such proposal in the Company's proxy materials, the stockholder must deliver written notice of such proposal or nomination to the Secretary not less than 60 days nor more than 90 days prior to the meeting; provided, however, that in the event that less than 70 days' notice or prior public disclosure of the date of the annual meeting is given or made to stockholders, notice by a stockholder, to be timely, must be received no later than the close of business on the 10th day following the day on which such notice of the date of the annual meeting was mailed or such public disclosure was made.
-Accordingly, for the 2023 annual meeting of stockholders, this notice must be received no earlier than September 20, 2023 and no later than October 20, 2023, assuming the Company holds its 2023 annual meeting of stockholders on the one-year anniversary of the Annual Meeting for 2022.
 A notice of a stockholder proposal or director nomination must include the information set forth in the Company's bylaws.
-Stockholder proposals and director nominations should be addressed to Secretary, Nuvve Holding Corp., 2488 Historic Decatur Road, San Diego, California 92106.
+Stockholder proposals and director nominations should be addressed to Corporate Secretary, Nuvve Holding Corp., 2488 Historic Decatur Road, Ste 200, San Diego, California 92106.

-In order for stockholders to give timely notice of nominations for directors, other than those nominated by the Company, for inclusion on a universal proxy card in connection with the 2023 annual meeting, notice must be submitted no later than October 20, 2023 and include all of the information required by Rule 14a-19 under the Exchange Act.
-However, if the date of the 2023 annual meeting changes by more than 30 days from this year's Annual Meeting, Rule 14a-19 requires the notice be provided by the later of 60 calendar days prior to the date of the 2023 annual meeting or the tenth (10th) calendar day following the day on which we first publicly announce the date of the 2023 annual meeting.
+In order for stockholders to give timely notice of nominations for directors, other than those nominated by the Company, for inclusion on a universal proxy card in connection with the 2024 annual meeting, notice must be submitted in accordance with our bylaws or in accordance with Rule 14a-19 as promulgated under the Exchange Act or as otherwise permitted by law and include all of the information required by Rule 14a-19 under the Exchange Act.
+However, if the date of the 2024 annual meeting changes by more than 30 days from this year's Annual Meeting, Rule 14a-19 requires the notice be provided by the later of 60 calendar days prior to the date of the 2024 annual meeting or the tenth (10th) calendar day following the day on which we first publicly announce the date of the 2024 annual meeting.